akinoiro/ssh-list/README.md

 SSH connection manager with a TUI interface.

-Key Features:
+Key features:
-- Add, edit, delete, and sort connections.
+- Add, edit, and sort connections.
 - Support for custom SSH options.
+- Import hosts from ~/.ssh/config.

-- This application does not store passwords.
+This application does not store passwords.
 For secure authentication, use SSH keys.

 ## Prerequisites
 You must have an OpenSSH client installed on your system.